Loes-Bois/Bot-tom-gear/README.md

 - [ ] 2.
 Kevin learns to code
 - [ ] 3.
 Sammy does some admin things
 - [ ] 4.
 Gavin plays minecraft
+- [x] 5.
+Dan might possibly have setup a webhook correctly